Lil' Kim: Legacy

 Aside from music, Lil' Kim is also known for a risk-taking and luxurious approach to fashion that has inspired many artists.
 She has been named as a fashion icon by various media outlets.
 Vogue editor-at-large André Leon Talley called her "the black Madonna“.
 Designers such as Marc Jacobs, Versace, and Giorgio Armani have credited Lil' Kim as an inspiration.
 Her collaboration with nail artist Bernadette Thompson in wearing her "money nails" is described by Harper's BAZAAR to have been "a defining moment in the history of hip-hop and beauty" and lead to mainstream fashion's acceptance of intricate nail art.
 A replica of the money nails she wore has been exhibited in the Museum of Modern Art alongside other notable fashion items such as the Wonderbra and red lipstick.

-Some artists who have named Kim as influence include Rihanna, Cardi B, Megan Thee Stallion, Kash Doll, Bree Runway, Teyana Taylor, Doja Cat, Rosalía, Hitmaka, Casanova, Spice, Zaytoven, Stefflon Don, Flo Milli, Nicki Minaj, Ivorian Doll, Cupcakke, Saweetie, Ice Spice, Miley Cyrus, Iggy Azalea, Ms Banks, Lola Brooke, Jhené Aiko, City Girls, DreamDoll, Latto, and Erica Banks.
+Some artists who have named Kim as influence include Rihanna, Cardi B, Megan Thee Stallion, Kash Doll, Bree Runway, Teyana Taylor, Doja Cat, Rosalía, Hitmaka, Casanova, Spice, Zaytoven, Stefflon Don, Flo Milli, Nicki Minaj, Ivorian Doll, Cupcakke, Saweetie, Ice Spice, Miley Cyrus, Iggy Azalea, Ms Banks, Lola Brooke, Jhené Aiko, City Girls, DreamDoll, Latto, Macy Gray, Baby Tate, and Erica Banks.
 Actress Taraji P. Henson said that Lil' Kim inspired her portrayal of Empire character Cookie Lyon.